-- People ill with COVID-19 and tuberculosis (TB) show similar symptoms such as cough, fever and difficulty breathing. - The incubation period from exposure to disease in TB is longer, often with a much slower onset. - While experience on SARS-CoV-2 infection in TB patients remains limited, it is anticipated that people ill with both TB and COVID-19 may have poorer treatment outcomes,1 especially if TB treatment is interrupted. - This guide advises on how to best manage the endTB trial participants in light of the threat of COVID-19; many of its principles can be applied to all TB programs.
+- People ill with COVID-19 and tuberculosis (TB) show similar symptoms such as cough, fever and difficulty breathing. - The incubation period from exposure to disease in TB is longer, often with a much slower onset. - While experience on SARS-CoV-2 infection in TB patients remains limited, it is anticipated that people ill with both TB and COVID-19 may have poorer treatment outcomes,1 especially if TB treatment is interrupted. - Data collated from over 200 countries has shown significant reductions in TB case notifications between January and June 2020 compared to the same 6-month period in 2019.
+These reductions in case notifications could lead to a dramatic increase in additional TB deaths, according to WHO modelling.2 - This guide advises on how to best manage the endTB trial participants in light of the threat of COVID-19; many of its principles can be applied to all TB programs.